dimmus/X11R8/doc/info_subprojects_xau.md

-		     A Sample Authorization Protocol for X
+# A Sample Authorization Protocol for X

-Overview

 The following note describes a very simple mechanism for providing individual access to an X Window System display.
 It uses existing core protocol and